MikePell-Env/BusinessModelAI08/replit.md

 # Business Model Canvas Visualization Application

 ## Overview
 This project is a web application designed for creating and visualizing business model canvases.
 It integrates AI-powered assistance for business analysis, offering both 2D and interactive 3D visualization modes.
 The core purpose is to provide a comprehensive tool for business strategizing, combining modern web technologies with advanced visualization and AI capabilities.
-The application aims to offer a sophisticated, intuitive platform for ideation, analysis, and presentation of business models, targeting a broad market of entrepreneurs, strategists, and analysts.
+The application features a unified transformation system for all BMC objects with consistent hover and selection behaviors across main BMC sections, Revenue Streams, and Cost Structure components.

 ## User Preferences
 Preferred communication style: Simple, everyday language.